-Site Ref 7
+Site Ref 5

 Site Description / Address Sainsbury's, 14 Burnt Ash Road SE12 8PZ

 Current Use Supermarket

 Proposed Land Mixed-Use

 Use Development of various heights has yielded an indicative number of 103 flats

 Area 1.04 ha 10377.82 sqm

 Ownership Sainsburys

 X Ref 539770

 Y Ref 174914

 SA Policy Sainsbury's is valued in the area and local people would want it retained and incorporated into any new development.
 However, should the store decide to redevelop it is allocated for mixed-use development following these design principles: i.
 Surrounding buildings lines and scale should be respected and development should respond with appropriate typologies. ii.
 Frontages on Burnt Ash Road and Lee High Road should be made active with ample, safe public realm and prioritised to incorporate appropriate Town Centre Uses (A1-A5, Appropriate B uses; D uses) iii.
-The site should provide public realm sheltered away from busy roads and be permeable, allowing safe, unpolluted connectivity through this public realm for pedestrians and cyclists visiting the town centre between Lee High Road and Burnt Ash Road iv.
-Public realm and greening should be added where possible. v.
-Lee High and Lee Green crossroads are proposed conservation areas in this plan and this site's Lee High Road facing side would fall within and face these conservation areas, so should be developed with sensitivity and appropriately to this heritage vi.
-Building form, proportions, height, and overall appearance should be considerate towards local character and any new addition should positively contribute to this character.
-Building heights should not exceed adjacent buildings' height and height and bulking should be of human scale per Policy HD2C of this plan; consider the use of upper storey set backs, where appropriate, to reduce any height impacts at street level vii.
-Attention should be paid on the building's facade and its fenestration and articulation of the elevation to provide emphasis of prominent corners and entrances. viii.
-Shop fronts should be designed to align with the heritage proportions of adjoining shop frontages on Lee High Road in a coordinated and uncluttered manner, following council's and this plan's Shop Front Design Guidance.
-Development should respect the existing unit grain and rhythm along Lee High Road. ix.
-Ground fl
+The site should provide public realm sheltered away from busy roads and be permeable, allowing safe, unpolluted connectivity through this public realm and greening should be added where possible. v.
+The maximum height of building on this site shall not normally be more than 32.8 metres (10 Storeys) to 39.2 metres (12 storeys).
+Proposals will be supported if it is designed and built to human scale showing regard to Policy HD2C of this plan, for example, by integrating generous public realm treatments, building set-backs and articulations, active ground floor frontages and greening measures.
+Applicants must demonstrate how the Area Design Guidance found in appendix 1 has been considered in the design and access statement, illustrating how proposals respect the grade II listed police station within the immediate vicinity of the building. vi.
+Attention should be designed to align with the heritage proportions of adjoining shop frontages on Lee High Road in a coordinated and uncluttered manner, following council's and this plan's Shop Front Design Guidance.
+Development should respect the existing unit grain and rhythm along Lee High Road. viii.
+Ground floor units should be flexible and adaptable to accommodate future changing town centre needs. ix.
+Use of building materials, textures, tones and colour palettes that complement the existing buildings of the heritage town centre.
+The local chara